Are power driven nails addressed in the National Building Code?

 A new edition of the ASME/CSA standard for plumbing supply fittings requiring the same low levels of lead content as that required for U.S. products was published In December 2012.
 At the same time, the CSA also published a new edition of a standard that addresses plumbing fittings, which is in line with the same low lead content requirements.
 Since then, the Standing Committee has reviewed the updated plumbing fittings standards and recommended updating the versions currently referenced in the NPC 2010 to reflect the most current editions.
-As a result, and subject to approval by the CCBFC, these updates will be published as interim changes to the NPC 2010 by the end of 2013.
-As with all model code changes, it will be up to the provincial/territorial regulatory authorities to consider when and how to adopt such changes into law.
+As a result, these updates were published as interim changes to the NPC 2010 at the end of 2013.
+As with all model code changes, it is up to the provincial/territorial regulatory authorities to consider when and how to adopt such changes into law.

-3. Why are requirements to protect communities from wildfires not in the National Model Construction Codes?
+Why are requirements to protect communities from wildfires not in Codes Canada publications?

 Answer to question 3:

-Protection of communities from wildfires falls outside of the mandate of the National Model Construction Codes and currently established Code objectives do not address protection of property from adjacent wild land fires.
+Protection of communities from wildfires falls outside of the mandate of Codes Canada publications and currently established Code objectives do not address protection of property from adjacent wild land fires.
 The Canadian Commission on Building and Fire Codes (CCBFC) did receive a request to include such requirements in the Codes and input was sought from the provinces and territories.
-Based on their feedback, the CCBFC decided that the National Model Construction Codes were not the appropriate mechanism for addressing this issue, as municipalities were in a better position to address it through zoning bylaws.
+Based on their feedback, the CCBFC decided that the national model codes were not the appropriate mechanism for addressing this issue, as municipalities were in a better position to address it through zoning bylaws.
 It was noted that some municipalities were following practices introduced by Natural Resources Canada under FireSmart, a program that includes both prevention and mitigation principles to help reduce the risk of wildland fires and protect properties from their devastating effects.

 Answer to question 4:

-These changes may have an impact on all facets of construction, including how close buildings and/or homes are constructed to each other, the nature of exterior construction materials used, and lot sizes in subdivisions.
+These changes may have an impact on all aspects of construction, including how close the homes are constructed to each other, the nature of cladding materials used, and lot sizes in subdivisions.

 Answer to question 5: